Bollywood stays away as Indian cinemas reopen after eight months

 By Shilpa Jamkhandikar

-MUMBAI, Oct 15 (Reuters) - Movie theatres in some parts of India will open for the first time in eight months on Thursday, but with no major Bollywood releases likely any time soon, beleaguered cinema owners worry if audiences will be lured back to the big screen.
+MUMBAI, Oct 15 (Reuters) - Movie theatres in some parts of India opened for the first time in eight months on Thursday, but with no major Bollywood releases likely any time soon, beleaguered cinema owners worry about whether audiences can be lured back to the big screen.

-All of India's near-10,000 movie screens have remained shut since the country imposed a strict lockdown in March this year, at the beginning of the novel coronavirus outbreak.
+All of India's near-10,000 movie screens have remained shut since the country imposed a strict lockdown in March this year, at the beginning of the COVID-19 pandemic.

-As Prime Minister Narendra Modi pushes for a gradual reopening, some states have allowed theatres to reopen, though at 50 per cent capacity and with strict virus-curbs in place.
+As Prime Minister Narendra Modi pushes for a gradual easing of measures, some states have allowed theatres to reopen, though at 50 per cent capacity and with strict curbs in place.

+Cinema staff welcomed back with flowers and vermilion the first, relatively few visitors who wore masks.

+"It feels good...
+Everyone was bored sitting at home and it feels nice to come here," said Ramesh Gupta, who came to watch a movie in the northern Indian city of Prayagraj.

-Yet Bollywood has stayed away despite the upcoming festival season, when ticket sales usually peak and audiences flock to theatres.
+Bollywood is not releasing any new films to cinemas for now despite the upcoming festival season, when ticket sales usually peak and audiences flock to theatres.

 "It's a chicken and egg situation," said Shibasish Sarkar, CEO of Reliance Entertainment, which has two big-ticket movies waiting to be released.